 Ingrid Gayle, founder

-When I became a mum in 2010, I fell in love with babywearing and soon discovered that babies and parents needed more support and comfort from their baby carriers.
+When Ingrid became a mom, she fell in love with babywearing and soon discovered that babies and parents needed more support and comfort from their baby carriers.

 Ina Avote, co-owner

-Our vision is to change how babies are carried to a way that is more supportive for child's anatomy and more comfortable for babies and parents.
+Our vision is to improve how babies are carried to a way that is more supportive for the child's anatomy and more comfortable for babies and parents.

 At Helina Baby, we’re passionate about nurturing your child’s development through the use of a carrier.
 We wish to provide our product to families who are looking for an easy, comfortable and supportive way to carry their children.